 conda install -c conda-forge fairlearn

-If you are updating from a previous version of Fairlearn, please see Migrating from prior versions.
+If you are updating from a previous version of Fairlearn, please see Version guide.

 The Fairlearn API is still evolving, so example code in

 this documentation may not work with every version of Fairlearn.